The

 The average credit card offer has a

-1.58% foreign fee.
+1.58% foreign fee, according to our research.
 But if you want a travel rewards

-What I Don’t Like About the Citi AAdvantage Executive World Elite Mastercard
+What I Don’t Like About Citi AAdvantage Executive World Elite Mastercard

 The Citi AAdvantage Executive Card’s whopping

 $595 annual fee makes it one of the most expensive credit cards in WalletHub’s database of 1,500+ offers.
-For context, the Citi Executive Card’s annual fee is roughly 24 times higher than what the
+For context, the Citi Executive Card’s annual fee is about 21 times higher than what the

 average credit card charges.
 So you really need to think long and hard about how easy it will be to get your money’s worth.